The First Wave (1654 – 1860):

 The Second Wave (1820s – 1880s):

 The second wave of Jewish immigration to the United States, beginning around the 1820s, was primarily made up of German Jews.
-Although there were a few that immigrated in the 17th century, they did not fully resonate and establish large communities until early in the 19th century.
+Although a few that immigrated in the 17th century, they did not fully resonate and establish large communities until early in the 19th century.
 Political oppression began to take a toll on the Jews living in Germany, sparking their desire to immigrate to a more welcoming environment that was more tolerant of their beliefs and practices.
-In Germany, Jews were prohibited from specific trades and professions, exposed to land seizures, forced to purchase a registration certificate, or a matrikel, to get married, and were confined only to work in trades that were deemed “unworthy.”
-Because of this political persecution, over 195,000 German Jews decided to immigrate to America between 1820 and 1870, raising the percentage of the Jewish population in the United states from .03% to .52%.
+In Germany, Jews were prohibited from specific trades and professions, exposed to land seizures, forced to purchase a registration certificate or a matrikel, to get married, and were confined only to work in trades that were deemed “unworthy.”
+Because of this political persecution, over 195,000 German Jews decided to immigrate to America between 1820 and 1870, raising the percentage of the Jewish population in the United States from .03% to .52%.

 The Third Wave (1880s – 1920s):